 If you or a loved one is experiencing any of the above behavior, it is important to consult your doctor.
 In Israel, the first step is to see your general practitioner.
 There you will receive a referral to either a neurologist or a geriatric psychiatrist.
 There must be open communication between your GP and the specialist.
 The specialist will order a CT Scan to make Alzheimer's diagnosis.
 An MRI may be the best way to diagnose the illness, but unfortunately, it can be difficult to be approved for MRIs in Israel.

 After an Alzheimer's diagnosis, it's important to work the brain as much as possible.
 There are memory day centers such as Melabev, https://www.melabev.org.il/en/front-page/ all around Israel.
 These centers arrange transportation to and from the centers, activities, and meals to keep people with Alzheimer's stimulated and active.

 The family of a loved one with Alzheimer's has a long, challenging road ahead.
-Thought out plans for the care and future must be discussed and managed.
-The family may choose to care for the patient themselves, bring in a fulltime caregiver, or move the patient to a nursing home, specially designed for Alzheimer's patients.
+Thought-out plans for the care and future must be discussed and managed.
+The family may choose to care for the patient themselves, bring in a full-time caregiver, or move the patient to a nursing home specially designed for Alzheimer's patients.
 There are many of these homes throughout Israel.
-Bituach Leumi and the kupah's social worker can help you make the decision that is right for you.
+Bituach Leumi and the kupah's social worker can help you decide what is right for you.